-Last month I wrote about natural ways of dealing with pain (see ‘Pain Relief Without Drugs‘).
-So there are definitely safe and effective ways of dealing with pain and avoiding addictions to opiates in the first place.
+In another article, I wrote about natural ways of dealing with pain (see ‘Pain Relief Without Drugs‘).
+So there are definitely safe and effective ways of alleviating pain and avoiding addictions to opiates in the first place.

 In addition to vitamins D and C, omega-3, magnesium, curcumin, serrapeptase, and probiotics, which are discussed in my previous article, one natural medicine that I neglected to mention was cannabis (marijuana).
 Cannabis is a plant that has been unjustly vilified for at least the last 50 years.
 Only recently has it gained some acceptance for its myriad of medicinal benefits.
 Mainstream opinion leaders used to call it “illicit” but now they refer to it as “medicinal”.

 How Cannabis Can Help to Reduce Pain, Stress, Anxiety